 The Arrowtown day trip is marked in the upper part of the map, making a loop trip from Queenstown.
 The Lake Wakatipu drive again goes along the lakeshore down to the small community of Kingston where we turn back and return the same way.

 Queenstown day trips by car: Arrowtown

-So we went to Arrowtown, and to see more on the road we took the Malaghans Road up to Arrowtown, that’s the route in the west, and the eastern Lake Hayes road back to Queenstown.
+So we went to Arrowtown.
+To see more we took a loop trip, taking the western Malaghans Road up to Arrowtown and the eastern Lake Hayes road back.

 Malaghans Road to Arrowtown

 So we set off from Central Queenstown.
 Right outside the city center is the Skyline Gondola, a cable car that takes you up the Bob’s Peak mountain.
 Take the gondola while in Queenstown, but maybe not when on the way to Arrowtown.